Feeling of Heaviness in Vaginal Area? Pressure in Your Pelvis?

 Sexual dysfunction with Pelvic Organ prolapse is prevalent in women, frequently reporting having less sexual desire, arousal, orgasm, and pain, with negative implications on a relationship with their partners ( Lucia La rosa et al., .2019)

 Most women do not mention these issues unless specifically asked about them.
 Although pelvic organ prolapse does not pose any risks, however, women with this problem are known to report a lot of distress, decreased quality of life with reduced physical activity and limitations in social, sexual, and occupational performance.

 Surgery for Prolapse:

-Surgery usually is opted for patients having severe prolapse, having at least stage II prolapse or are having bothersome symptoms and have failed conservative approach.
+Surgery usually is opted for patients having severe prolapse, having at least stage II prolapse or are having bothersome symptoms and have failed the conservative approach.